-Date(s) Nature of financial interest / transaction Steps taken to avoid a conflict of interest, (e.g., did not vote, did not participate in discussion) Name of person holding interest or engaging in transaction and relationship to you
+ate(s) Nature of financial interest / Steps taken to avoid a conflict of interest, (e.g., did not vote, did Name of person holding interest or engaging in transaction not participate in discussion) transaction and relationship to you interest / transaction interest / (e.g., did not vote, did transaction not participate in

-7. Identify each individual, business, corporation, union association, firm, partnership, franchise holding company, joint-stock company, business or real estate trust, non-profit organization, or other organization or group of people doing business with the school(s) operated by the education corporation and in which such entity, during the time of your tenure as a trustee, you and/or your immediate family member(s) or person(s) you reside with had a financial interest or other relationship.
+7. Identify each individual, business, corporation, union association, firm, partnership, franchise holding company, joint-stock company, business or real estate trust, non-profit organization, or other organization or group of people doing business with the school(s) operated by the education corporation and-in which such entity, during the time of your tenure as a trustee, you and/or your immediate family member(s) or person(s) you reside with had a financial interest or other relationship.
 If you are a member, director, officer, or employee of an organization formally partnered with and/or doing business with the school(s) through a management or services agreement, please identify only the name of the organization, your position in the organization, and the relationship between such organization and the school(s).
 If there was no financial interest, check None.